 administering the Idaho Insurance Code and the International Fire Code.

-The department fulfills its mission and duties through two divisions: the Insurance Division
+The department fulfills its mission and duties through an administrative group and two divisions: The Insurance Division

 - Insurance Division:

 - Company Activities Bureau: This bureau monitors the financial condition of all

 insurance entities domiciled in the state of Idaho to assure that each complies with Idaho law and that the financial

 obligations of the company to its policyholders will be met.
 The bureau reviews all applications of insurers and